simopt-admin/simopt/README.md

 * `demo_problem.py`: Run multiple replications of a given solution for an SO problem and report its objective function values and left-hand sides of stochastic constraints.

 * `demo_solver_problem.py`: Run multiple macroreplications of a solver on a problem, save the outputs to a .pickle file in the `experiments/outputs` folder, and save plots of the results to .png files in the `experiments/plots` folder.

+* `demo_solvers_problems.py`: Run multiple macroreplications of groups of problem-solver pairs and save the outputs and plots.

 * `demo_data_farming_model.py`: Create a design over model factors, run multiple replications at each design point, and save the results to a comma separated value (.csv) file in the `data_farming_experiments` folder.